-Content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, Islamophobia, radicalisation and extremism.
+Content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.

-Contact: being subjected to harmful online interaction with other users, for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.
+Contact: being subjected to harmful online interaction with other users, for example peer to peer pressure, commercial advertising, and adults posing as children or young adults with the intention to groom or exploit children for sexual, criminal, financial or other purposes.

-Conduct: online behaviour that increases the likelihood of, or causes, harm, for example making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying).
+Conduct: online behaviour that increases the likelihood of, or causes, harm, for example making, sending and receiving explicit images (e.g. consensual and non consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying).

 Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
-If pupils or members of staff report any issues, we will report it to the Anti-Phishing Working Group (https://apwg.org/).
+If children or members of staff report any issues, we will report it to the Anti-Phishing Working Group (https://apwg.org/).

-Mobile phones and smart technology
+Mobile phones and smart technology (including smart watches)

-We know that, because many children have unlimited and unrestricted access to the internet via mobile phone networks, some children, while at school or college, can harm others or be harmed by others online.
-This includes sexually harassing, bullying and sharing indecent images (often via large chat groups).
+Many children have unlimited and unrestricted access to the internet via mobile phone networks, therefore children could be harmed or harm others online when at school.
+This may include sexually harassing, bullying and sharing indecent images (often via large chat groups).
 To protect children from these risks while they are at our school, our approach to mobile and smart technology can be found in our Acceptable Use Agreement and our Safeguarding Guide for Visitors and Volunteers for adults and in the Parents' Handbook and Staff Handbook.
-The following guidance provides further information: Safeguarding children and protecting professionals in early years settings: online safety considerations - GOV.UK.
+Children are not permitted to bring their own devices into school, this includes phones, smart watches or any such device with internet access, Bluetooth sharing or photo/video/audio capability.
+Y5 & Y6 children who have permission from parents to walk home alone after school are permitted to bring a phone but it must be switched off while on school sites and stored in the classroom until home time.